 Suppose that your codebase currently uses annotations in comments, but you wish to remove the comment characters around your annotations, because in the future you will use only compilers that support type annotations and your code will only run on Java 8 or later JVMs.
-This Unix command removes the comment characters, for all Java files in the current working directory or any subdirectory.
+To remove the comment characters, for all Java files in the current working directory or any subdirectory, run the following two Unix commands.

+The first command handles ordinary annotations in comments.
 You can customize this command:

-- To process comments with embedded spaces and asterisks, change two instances of "[^ \/]" to "[^/]". - To ignore comments with leading or trailing spaces, remove the four instances of "\s\". - To not make backups, remove ".bak".
+- To process comments with embedded spaces and asterisks, change two instances of "[^ \/]" to "[^/]". - To ignore comments with leading or trailing spaces, remove the four instances of "\s\". - To not make backups, remove ".bak". - To remove all commented annotations, remove "@\1".